-In the previous years, Connecticut breast cancer patients who were facing a mastectomy had very little options.
+In the previous years, Houston breast cancer patients who were facing a mastectomy had very little options.
 They would need to have their entire breast removed, and it would be replaced either with their body’s own natural tissue, called a flap breast reconstruction, or a breast implant, called implant-based breast reconstruction.

 How is a Nipple Sparing Breast Reconstruction Surgery Performed?